o2r-project/architecture/docs/07_deployment-view.md

 Quality and/or Performance Features

 :   The services are redundantly provided via separated clusters of nodes for (a) running the reproducibility service's microservices and ancillary services, (b) running the document and search databases, (c) running ERC executions.
+Separating the clusters allows common security protocols, e.g. the tool and execution cluster should not be able to contact arbitrary websites.
 The software in the data cluster can run in containers or bare metal.
 The clusters for app and compendia have access to a common shared file storage, a potential bottleneck.
 Performance of microservices can be easily scaled by adding nodes to the respective clusters.

 Mapping of Building Blocks to Infrastructure